DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Implement a "Timer" option on the Create Reminders page
-- [ ] Create React Component for Create Reminders page and properly query API route
+- [ ] Make sure that the "Submit" button on the Create Reminders page properly posts a reminder to backend
 - [ ] Create React button to Run Reminders and properly query API route
 - [ ] Create React Component for Delete reminders and properly query API route
 - [ ] Create React Component and page to edit reminders already created